brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 Now, with PyTorch 2.0, they're going in the complete opposite direction, claiming that the "philosophy on PyTorch has always been to keep flexibility and hackability our top priority, and performance as a close second" and "moving internals into C++ makes them less hackable and increases the barrier of entry for code contributions".
 So in practice, the library of 2000+ operations in C++ is being reduced in size and the "goal is to provide a primitive and stable set of ~250 operators with simplified semantics, called PrimTorch".

-In brief, in order to favour PyTorch contributors that prefered Python over C++, they are limiting the C++ code to a few hundred kernels, and have all the remaining PyTorch code implemented in python only.
-Hardware vendors can then focus on their C++ specific implementations of that subset of C++ methods, while the python runtime will do the rest.
-Sounds good, but the future of training a model using C++ only remains uncertain.
+In brief, in order to favour PyTorch contributors that prefered Python over C++, they are limiting the C++ code to a few hundred kernels, and have all the remaining code implemented in python only.
+Hardware vendors can then focus on their specific implementation of that subset of C++ methods, while the python runtime will execute the higher level operations.
+Sounds good, but the possibility of training a model using only C++ in the next releases of PyTorch remains uncertain.

 #### torch.compile